 The role of curriculum in the design and implementation of balanced assessment system is one of the main challenges emerging from the issues of political control discussed above.
-The through line for both vertical and horizontal coherence is a common vision of learning through an Center for Assessment.
-Systems of Assessment.
-NCME 2019 (3/13/19)

-enacted curriculum, describing how students are expected to progress from fragile to deeper levels of understanding and domain competence.
+The through line for both vertical and horizontal coherence is a common vision of learning through an enacted curriculum, describing how students are expected to progress from fragile to deeper levels of understanding and domain competence.
 The absence of a common vision of learning across districts serves as a significant barrier to state-led, and even district-led, balanced assessment systems.
-Further, the lack of high-quality curriculum within districts is a threat to horizontally coherent assessment systems.
-The lack of attention to curriculum (and learning progressions) is a considerable barrier to the design and implementation of balanced assessment systems at both the state and district levels.
-Below, we explore some ways these curricular barriers play out in practice and offer some approaches for moving forward.
+Further, the lack of high-quality curriculum even within districts is a threat to horizontally coherent assessment systems.
+In fact, the lack of attention to curriculum (and perhaps learning progressions) is a considerable barrier to the design and implementation of balanced assessment systems at both the state and district levels.
+Below, we explore some ways these curricular barriers play out in practice and, at the district level, offer some approaches for moving forward.